gocd/gocd-trial/README.md

 ```
 open deploy.gopipeline.json
 ```
-Change the configuration and to add a new stage to the deploy pipeline, by changing:
+Change the configuration and add a new stage to the deploy pipeline by *replacing only the stages section of this file  from:*

 ```javascript
 "stages": [